ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-4-16-quakeme-picoCTF2018-writeup.markdown

 Conlusion:

 So this was a unexpected challenge I was prepared to modify some binaries but, instead I got to just figure it out with out any fuss.
 But like always I made some silly mistakes, for quite awhile doing this challenge I was confused on reversing the ```__s[local_1c] ^ sekrutBuffer[local_1c]``` because I miss took the '^' symbol as a power sign not a binary operation.

-I am glad that I stuck it though this challenge as that simple silly mistake, made a massive headache were I nearly just looked up a write up to see where I was going wrong but instead I looked on forums and received advice instead of answers that help me relies my mistake.
+However, I am glad that I stuck it though this challenge as that simple silly mistake, made a massive headache.
+I nearly gave in to looking at writeup to see where I was going wrong but, instead I looked on forums and received advice instead of answers that help me relies my mistake.

+Its a very common problem I keep seeing myself get stuck in (especially writing these posts), were I struggle to stay focus and committed to a challenge like this.
+I get frustrated easily when I don't know how something works or how to do something but, at less I am aware and improving on this.
+Which will most defiantly aid me in my development as a hacker.

-I had fun doing and writing up this challenge. hopefully it helps someone.
+That's it, I had fun doing and writing up this challenge. hopefully it helps someone.
+Thanks for reading.